CappinLion/coding_task/README.md

 5. Hyperparameter search using random search over the selected estimator
 6. Evaluate on the holdout set with RMSE and R_squared
 7. Display top feature importances
+8. Create a run within a mlflow experiment and log metrics and model hyperparameters

 ## Technical Summary